HarvardPL/formulog/docs/01_language_basics.md

 Like types, constructors must begin with a lowercase letter.

-Formulog also has support for tuple types, such as the type `i32 * string list`, and users can also define type aliases, such as this one that defines a map to be an association list:
+Formulog also has support for tuple types, such as the type `i32 * string`, and users can also define type aliases, such as this one that defines a map to be an association list:

 ```
 type ('k, 'v) map = ('k * 'v) list